blackbaud/skyux-cli/README.md

 To create a new SKY Pages SPA:

 - From the command line `cd` into a directory where your new project is to be created.
-- Run `sky-pages new` and answer the prompts.
+- Run `skyux new` and answer the prompts.
-- Once the process completes there will be a new folder called `sky-pages-spa-<name-of-root-dir>` where `name-of-root-dir` is what you specified in the first prompt.  `cd` into this directory and run `sky-pages serve`.
+- Once the process completes there will be a new folder called `skyux-spa-<name-of-root-dir>` where `name-of-root-dir` is what you specified in the first prompt.  `cd` into this directory and run `skyux serve`.
 This will open the SKY Pages Host site in your default browser and run your SPA.
 - As you make changes to your project the browser should reload your page automatically.

 ## Available Commands

-- `sky-pages serve`
+- `skyux serve`
-- `sky-pages build`
+- `skyux build`
-- `sky-pages version` or `sky-pages -v`
+- `skyux version` or `skyux -v`
-- `sky-pages test`
+- `skyux test`
-- `sky-pages watch`
+- `skyux watch`
-- `sky-pages e2e`
+- `skyux e2e`

 ## Available Options

-`--noOpen` - Stop the host URL from opening when calling `sky-pages serve` `--noServe` - Stops the serve command from automatically running when calling `sky-pages e2e`
+- `--noOpen` - Stop the host URL from opening when calling `skyux serve`
+- `--noServe` - Stops the serve command from automatically running when calling `skyux e2e`